Photo-Refractive Keratectomy or PRK in Portland with Dr. Brian Will

 PRK vs. LASIK Vision Correction Surgery

-PRK is recommended in specific circumstances for patients who do not otherwise qualify for LASIK-only procedures.
-Dr. Will carefully examines patients to suggest the procedure that will ensure their personal best vision and a safe procedure with minimal side effects.
+Dr. Will recommends PRK in specific circumstances for patients who do not otherwise qualify for LASIK-only procedures.
+He carefully examines patients to suggest the procedure that will ensure their personal best vision and a safe procedure with minimal side effects.
 If patients will not be able to achieve clear vision and improved quality of life with LASIK, PRK bridges the gap and provides the customized treatment necessary.
 Dr. Will incorporates Wavefront technology to individualize your surgical plan and applies laser energy for effective corneal reshaping.

 If you have a question about PRK or LASIK, we welcome you to our office for a personal consultation with Dr. Brian Will.